Ha! RockmusicRaider is on the experimental warpath again. This time with slightly new flavors that were not really present on the blog yet until now.

 To spice things up some more, this is a young band.
-A project formed in 2016 only that came to light through the cooperation of Cradle of Haze mastermind Thorsten Eligehausen, guitar master Marc Vanderberg and drummer Ken Pike.
-And this explains the band name too, which is a derivative of elements of all three names together.
+A project formed in 2016 only that came to light through the cooperation of Cradle of Haze mastermind Thorsten Eligehausen, guitar master Marc Vanderberg, and drummer Ken Pike.
+And this solves the puzzle of the band name at the same time.
+It actually stitches parts of the names of all three bandmates together.

-Their début album aptly named Welcome to my Dark Side really captures these dark vibes well and manages to pull you along on this 35 minute short-timer hardly qualifying as a full length.
-The tune all hides in a robe of funky industrially-tainted electro-rock and a load of gothic metal elements.
 And those are artfully woven into this darkly menacing web of sounds.
-To top it, Eli Van Pike – quite rightly – never worry too much about conventions of their genre.
+To top it, Eli Van Pike – quite rightly – never worry too much about the conventions of their genre.
 As an example and much to the dismay of industrial metal purists, the record includes two dark ballads – World on Fire and Valentine’s Day.
-Pretty good tracks, evilly cheeky and well written.
+Pretty good tracks, evilly cheeky, and well written.

 Yet, the professional savvy of Eli Van Pike is definitely apparent at all corners of the road.
 The band controls all sounds tightly, no element lost.
-No wild smashing of soundwaves around the stage that other bands freely like to do.
-Vocals captured in a juicy (and cheeky) mix of German and English, pretty steely guitar sounds, somewhat subdued keys and drums always adapted to the tune.
-The strategically placed solos just add enough spice to all these electronics to keep interest levels at a lusty high.
-This – by definition – already indicates that you will find little fault with the mixing and mastering of the record as a whole.
+Vocals present themselves in a juicy (and cheeky) mix of German and English, pretty steely guitar sounds, somewhat subdued keys, and drums always adapted to the tune.
+And the strategically placed solos just add enough spice to all these electronics to keep interest levels at a lusty high.

-With all of its dark-red undercurrents, Eli Van Pike created a sound of their own.
-A sound that remains firmly rooted in the troubled waters of NDH nonetheless.
-So, whilst similarities exists, their tune will stand out in this definitely already pretty crowded genre.
+Yet, with all of its dark-red undercurrents, Eli Van Pike created a sound of their own.
+One that remains firmly rooted in the troubled waters of NDH nonetheless.
+So, whilst similarities exist, their tune will stand out in this definitely already pretty crowded genre.
 A pity that the band is a studio project only for now.
-They could make a killing on stage I am sure, with material for live sceneries for a felt century.
+They could make a killing on stage I am sure, with material for live scenes for a felt century.